Philippe Block: Career

-Philippe Block joined ETH Zurich in 2009 as an Assistant Professor (tenure track) in Building Structures at the Institute of Technology in Architecture (ITA), Department of Architecture (D-ARCH), where he founded the Block Research Group (BRG), co-leading the group with Dr Tom Van Mele since 2010.
-He obtained tenure and was promoted to Associate Professor of Architecture and Structures in 2014, and became a Full Professor in 2017.
-That same year, he was appointed Director of the Swiss National Centre of Competence in Research on Digital Fabrication (NCCR DFAB).
+Block joined ETH Zurich in 2009 as an assistant professor (tenure track) in Building Structures at the Institute of Technology in Architecture (ITA), Department of Architecture (D-ARCH), where he founded the Block Research Group (BRG), co-leading the group with Dr Tom Van Mele since 2010.
+He obtained tenure and was promoted to associate professor of Architecture and Structures in 2014, and became a full professor in 2017.
+That same year, he was appointed director of the Swiss National Centre of Competence in Research on Digital Fabrication (NCCR DFAB).
 He is also associated with the Department of Civil, Environmental and Geomatic Engineering (D-BAUG).
-He became Head of ITA in 2021, and is Director of Studies at D-ARCH since 2025.
+He became head of ITA in 2021, and is director of Studies at D-ARCH since 2025.

 In parallel with his academic career, Block has been involved in several professional activities.
 After graduating from MIT, he co-founded the engineering firm Ochsendorf DeJong & Block (ODB) with Prof. John Ochsendorf and Prof. Matthew DeJong, his advisor and colleague at MIT.
 ODB specialises in the structural assessment of historic monuments in unreinforced masonry and in the design and engineering of innovative shell structures.
 Block stepped down as a partner of ODB in 2021.

 In 2023, Block and Van Mele co-founded VAULTED AG with Dr Francesco Ranaudo, an ETH Zurich spin-off specialising in the design, engineering, manufacturing, and distribution of the Rippmann Floor System (RFS), a low-carbon, circular, unreinforced concrete structural floor.
 The system is named in honour of their late colleague Dr Matthias Rippmann, who passed away in 2019.
 The company’s first project, CreaTower I, a ten-storey office building in Zug, Switzerland, designed by Gigon/Guyer Architects, will feature 6,500 m² of RFS.

 Since 2020, Block has served as a board member of Holcim Group, one of the world’s largest building materials companies, and has chaired its Health, Safety, and Sustainability Committee since 2022.
 In this role, he applies his expertise in sustainable construction, fabrication innovation, and structural design to support efforts to decarbonise the construction industry.